AlexandrovLab/SigProfilerExtractor/README.md

  **-l _or_  --layer**: Optional parameter that set if the signatures will be extrated in a _hierarchical manner_.

+ **--snv**: Optional parameter instructs script to create the
+                        catalogue for _SNV_.
+This parameter is valid only for the "vcf" type input.
  **--indel**: Optional parameter instructs script to create the
                         catalogue for _limited INDELs_.
-This parameter is valid only for the "vcf" input.
+This parameter is valid only for the "vcf" type input.
+Users need to use at any of the --snv or --indel parameters to get a valid result for a "vcf" type input.

  **--extended_indel**: Optional parameter instructs script to create the
                         catalogue for _extended INDELs_.
 This parameter is valid